 My Writing Process

-In addition to imagination, authenticity requires a great deal of research.
+In addition to imagination, authenticity demands a great deal of research.
 That list is extensive, but I want to mention a few titles that stand out with their varying interpretations of Bahamian history and culture and make for entertaining reading: History of Bimini, by Ashley B. Saunders, Turning the Tide: One Man Against the Medellin Cartel, by Sidney D. Kirkpatrick, Blow, by Bruce Porter, Pindling: The Life and Times of the First Prime Minister of the Bahamas, by Michael Craton, The Tales of Andros, An Island in the Sun, by Diann Hanna-Wilson and Folk Tales of Andros Island, Bahamas, by Elsie Worthington Clews Parsons.
 I borrowed ideas from all of these perspectives, and leave it to you to decide how much is true.